Open-Models-Startup/docs-vite/docs/guides/integration/create-with-sdk.md

     }
     ```

-- **`hideDevTools`** – Projects that are not powered by WebContainers feature a small console located next to the editor you can use to log things for your users without them needing to open the browser's DevTools.
+- **`hideDevTools`** – Projects that are not powered by iHub feature a small console located next to the editor you can use to log things for your users without them needing to open the browser's DevTools.
 To hide it, set `hideDevtools` to `true`:

     ```js
     {